hbc/NGS_Data_Analysis_Course/sessionII/lessons/02_alignment.md

 ```
 In this command, `word_count.sh` is $0 and `Mov10_oe_1.subset.fq.qualtrim25.minlen35.fq` is $1.

-Let's say we wanted to specify as input the option or flag to the `wc` command to return the number of words, lines, or characters.
+Let's say we wanted to specify as input the option or flag of the `wc` command to return the number of words, lines, or characters.
 We could create another variable, $2 as the flag for `wc`:

 ```
+#!/bin/bash

+# Exploring positional parameters

 wc -$2 $1
 ```
 Now we can determine the number of **lines** in the Mov10 rep1 file with: